-Under most conditions, learning cannot be directly observed (owing to its being a mental process).
-Consequently, to study learning we use behavioral measures from which we infer that learning has occurred.
-For this purpose, we will often study nonhuman animals as with these animals it is possible to control behavior in an organized way.
-For the purposes of this course, we will assume that species differences (e.g., between human and nonhuman animals) are quantitative as opposed to qualitative, and as such, the general processes underlying learning in one species will apply to other species.
+Learning is a mental process, and thus under most conditions, cannot be directly observed and instead is inferred from changes in behavior.
+But behavior is often difficult to interpret, thus we often study nonhuman animals as with these animals it is possible to control behavior in an organized way.
+For the purposes of this course, we will assume that species differences (e.g., between human and nonhuman animals) are often quantitative as opposed to qualitative, and as such, the general processes underlying learning in one species will apply to other species.
 (Note that in some instances, human learning is qualitatively different than animal learning, e.g., in the case of language acquisition.
 These are topics that are primarily covered in other classes.
-In this class, we will discuss basic processes that are common to both human and non-human animals.)
+In this class, we will discuss basic processes that are common to both human and nonhuman animals.)
 Do not expect each of the behaviors that we discuss to have a direct analog in human behavior (just look at the attached videos!).
 For the most part, behaviors are used as tools to study mental processes, and the behaviors may not be interesting in themselves.
-This is a critical distinction, as those who fail to recognize it will often make the mistake of concluding that the behaviors we discuss throughout this course have no direct analog in human behavior and will quickly become bored.
-Remember, it's the process that the behavior reveals that matters!
+This is a critical distinction, as those who fail to recognize it will often make the mistake of concluding that the behaviors we discuss throughout this course have no analog in human behavior and will quickly become bored.
+Remember, it's the process that the behavior reveals, not the behavior itself, that usually matters!

 I have arranged the course to cover nine topic areas that are of fundamental interest to modern learning theorists (and to me) and which in total provide a broad overview of the sometimes narrow/esoteric issues covered in your text.
 While discussing each of these topics, we will introduce many related concepts.
 To understand the material that we cover in class, you should be familiar with the material in the book, as it provides a foundation for the lectures.
 Much of what I will discuss in class does not appear anywhere in the book.
 If you don't understand something in the book, or want me to discuss something in the book that I haven't covered, or want clarification of what we talk about during lectures, please ask questions (or make comments) during class!
 Discussion helps us all understand the material a little better.
 Additionally, I can always talk to you about the material during my office hours (or any other time that you can catch me) and I respond to email when possible (but often not on the night before an exam, and usually not on the morning before an exam).
 Again though, it is a good idea to discuss things in class.
 Discussion means that you are thinking, and thinking will assure you a good grade.
+Its always best to clarify the material as it is being discussed, SO ASK QUESTIONS AND MAKE COMMENTS IN CLASS!
 I'll say it again: THINKING DURING CLASS WILL ASSURE YOU A GOOD GRADE!!!
-You'll have plenty of time later for Facebook.
+The exams will be EASY if you just think about the material while we are discussing it.
+You'll have plenty of time later for Facebook and Twitter, so just put it away during class.